-There is a disabled parking bay at the front of the School and another at the rear by the Sports Centre.
+There is disabled parking at the front of the School and at Darwin Leisure Centre.

 For students with specific mobility issues families would need to contact the SEN Transport Department of their home LA; the school does not run a bespoke transport service.